micheal-earl/mikes-program-blog/_posts/2018-07-09-escaping-lua.markdown

 categories: whimsical
 ---

 I love Lua as a programming language.
 It really has mostly everything I would ever want from a programming language.
 It is speedy (using LuaJIT) and it is easy to pick up.
-Using Lua and LÖVE for projects is a joy and overall the experience has been pretty great.
+Using Lua and LÖVE for projects is a joy.

 However, I have become a little less enchanted with Lua syntax.
 It seems a really shallow thing to be upset with considering how good everything else seems to be, but I just can't escape how strange it is sometimes.
 Using "then" and "end" to define code blocks is awkward and so _different_ from the other languages I regularly use.
 Swapping from Javascript and C# is relatively painless syntacticly, but swapping from C# or Javascript to Lua always takes a little bit of adjustment.